yiphei/yif-AI/encoder_decoder_transformer/README.md

     return encoder_x, decoder_x
 ```

-The first decoder_x is obtained from a feed forward layer on the model input embedding.
+The `decoder_x` input of the first layer is obtained from a feed forward layer on the model input embedding.

 ### Encoder loss